-In 2013 a data subcommittee was convened to assist in the specifications and data components of NZTR.
-With this foundation in place and the addition of subsequent revisions, this document reports the fields to be included in National Major Trauma Minimum Dataset for data collection and submission to a NZTR.
+This document identified the fields included in National Major Trauma Minimum Dataset for data collection and submission to a NZTR.

 This dataset was determined with due consideration of the Bi-National Trauma Minimum Dataset (BNTMDS) for Australia and New Zealand, used for the Australian Trauma Registry.
 The BNTMDS has been endorsed by the Australians following a decade's worth of consultation with trauma stakeholders in Australia and New Zealand.
 To ensure alignment and potential for future comparison and collaboration, the New Zealand minimum dataset is identical or similar to the BNTMDS wherever possible.

 The data dictionary describes the fields to be collected from all hospitals across New Zealand that currently care for major trauma patients.
 The data set for each patient will be submitted by the final treating hospital, the definitive care hospital, to the NZTR at a national level.
-New Zealand hospitals are free to collect additional trauma data elements for hospital, DHB or regional purposes, and are not restrained to the minimum data set described here.
+New Zealand hospitals are free to collect additional trauma data elements for hospital, or regional purposes, and are not restrained to the minimum data set described here.